I study technology, innovation, investment allocation, and the role of money, trade, and other resources in political competition.

 Abstract: Testing the link between trade and peace, both between and within countries, has so far been difficult due to the lack of a good instrument for trade.
 I leverage a novel instrument for trade – the change in effective shipping distances due to the invention and adoption of steam technology (Pascali 2017) – to study the relationship between increases in trade and countries’ propensity for conflict.
 I find that as countries trade more overall, the probability that they go to war goes down, in a relationship not driven by bilateral effects, and not present for civil war.
 This has implications both for our understanding of the first wave of globalization, and the one we are experiencing today: I provide evidence in favor of a “commercial peace” that is general, and not within or between particular states.

 Technology Diffusion and the International System, with Helen V. Milner.
 Presented at the Princeton International Relations Faculty Colloquium (2018), and the Annual Meeting of the International Political Economy Society (“IPES” 2018).
-(PDF)
+PDF.
+Under review.

 Abstract: Does world politics affect the diffusion of technology?
 States overwhelmingly rely on technology invented abroad, and their differential intensity of technology use accounts for much of their differences in economic development.
 Some international relations scholarship suggests states adopt new technology as they seek to avoid vulnerability to attack or coercion by more developed neighbors.
 We argue the structure of the international system affects the level of competition among states which in turn affects leaders’ willingness to enact policies that speed technology adoption.
 We examine this systematically by considering states’ adoption of technology over the past 200 years.
 We find that countries adopted new technologies faster when the international system was less concentrated, that such systemic change Granger-caused technology adoption, and that policies to promote technology adoption are related to concerns about rising international tensions.
 A competitive international system is an important incentive for technological change, and may underlie global “technology waves.”